eagle-io/docs/source/topics/nodes/chart/index.rst

 Click the *Edit* button to show and modify the configuration for each y-axes.
 Use the *Add Y axis* button to create a new axis.
 Axes can be removed via the dropdown menu (accessible by clicking the menu button on the top-right corner of the axis item).

+Y-axes can be *linear* with *automatic* or *fixed* minimum and maximum ranges or displayed with *logarithmic* scaling.

 Drag and drop axes in the list to change their display order on the chart.

 .. raw:: latex